Joe-Westra/WordUp/README.md

-The purpose of this is to provide command line access to a dictionary that logs the queries it recieves.
+The purpose of this is to provide command line access to the Oxford Dictionary.
+This dictionary should log the queries it receives, alerting the user when they are repeating queries ("you should know this word by now, stupid").
-Ideally this will enable the queries to be leveraged to help users commit new words to memory, and therefor expand their vocabulary.
+Ideally this will enable the queries to be leveraged to help users expand their vocabulary, or at the very least call them names.

 Oxford dictionary API Schema and relevant information available at https://developer.oxforddictionaries.com/documentation

 TODO

-    Currently the program is parsing the main senses of the word only.
-That sucks -Categories of each sense of the word must be incorporated into definitions.
-    -Pheonetic spelling (is that spelled correctly?!) needs be incorporated as well -Major clean up of code needed, it's getting convoluted.
+    -Major clean up of code needed, it's getting convoluted.

 -Create a MySQL database to store the information (using JDBC)